encode/django-rest-framework/docs/api-guide/fields.md

 ### `source`

 The name of the attribute that will be used to populate the field.
 May be a method that only takes a `self` argument, such as `Field(source='get_absolute_url')`, or may use dotted notation to traverse attributes, such as `Field(source='user.email')`.
+Alternatively, `source` can be a callable that takes a single argument (the object being serialized) and returns the value that will populate this field.

 The value `source='*'` has a special meaning, and is used to indicate that the entire object should be passed through to the field.
 This can be useful for creating nested representations.
 (See the implementation of the `PaginationSerializer` class for an example.)